-Google Spreadsheets have their roots in the technology of 2Web Technologies, who developed an application called XL2Web.
+Google Spreadsheets have their roots in the technology of 2Web Technologies, which developed an application called XL2Web.

 In June of last year, an announcement on the Official Google Blog answered the question, “Whatever happened to 2Web Technologies?”
 Last week, a patent application on spreadsheets, assigned to Google, was published at the US Patent and Trademark Office.